In this post, you’ll discover how to create a DIY debt management plan to finally start getting out of debt in 2024.

 4. Meal plan.

 - Negotiate interest rates.
-This could save you several hundred pounds depending on how much debt you have.
+This could save you several hundreds of pounds depending on how much debt you have.

 - Ask for a raise at work.
 If you’re due a raise, now is the perfect time to ask.